A contract amendment is required to be written and signed any time both parties that have signed a contract agree to make a change.

 Anyone who routinely works with contracts knows that these types of changes can come up frequently.
 Extending the term?
 Adding a data protection addendum?
 Updating pricing?
 You’ll need a contract amendment for that.

 No matter the reason for amending your contract, DocJuris has you covered with our latest rollout, DocJuris Amendments.

 With this new feature, you can simply upload the execution copy of the previous agreement and mark it up in DocJuris using the track changes feature.
 Then, export the amendment, and voila!
 You automatically have a contract amendment without needing to go through the painstaking process of manually writing redline translations into a new document.

 Times When You Might Need to Amend a Contract

-There are several reasons why you might need to amend a contract.
+There are several reasons why you might need to amend a contract using a standard contract amendment template.
 Here are some of the more common scenarios that come up when two parties enter into a contract.

 You might enter into a contract with a company or other party for a certain period of time, such as one year.
 As you get close to finishing the time period outlined in the contract, both parties may agree to extend the time period for another year (or any other length of time).

 In this case, you will need to add a contract amendment specifying the new duration of the contract and have it signed by both parties.

 In another example, you might sign a contract with a company to purchase a certain amount of products.
 As time goes on and your business scales, you may decide that you want to buy more products than you had initially agreed to.

 In this case, you’ll need to amend the contract so that it aligns with the updated number of goods you want to purchase.
 This ensures that the vendor sticks to their contractual obligation and delivers the number of goods you need for the duration of your contract term.